UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Setting up PSE&G service online is a quick process involving providing your new address, selecting a start date, and verifying your identity.

 Figuring out your utility logistics shouldn’t feel like solving a complex puzzle.
 Initiating your PSE&G start service request is a straightforward task, provided you gather a few essential documents beforehand.
-Doing this entirely online is the fastest route, allowing you to sidestep long phone queues and get an immediate confirmation email.
-To set up a PSE&G account for a new home efficiently, we suggest completing these steps at least five business days before your official move-in date.
+Completing this entire process online is the fastest route, allowing you to sidestep long phone queues and get an immediate confirmation email directly to your inbox.
+To establish your utility account efficiently, we suggest completing these steps at least five to seven business days before your official move-in date.

 1. Navigate to the official PSE&G website and locate the “Start, Stop, or Move Service” portal.